CowboyLogic/JiraPS/docs/en-US/commands/Set-JiraUser.md

 This function modifies user properties in JIRA, allowing you to change a user's e-mail address, display name, and any other properties supported by JIRA's API.
+It supports both JIRA API v2 and v3 for user identification.

 ## EXAMPLES